david-chern/caffeine-corner/README.md

    - Click "Connect" → "Connect your application"
    - Copy the connection string and replace `<password>` with your database password
    - Replace `caffeine-corner` with your preferred database name
+   - **Important:** Add your IP address to the Network Access whitelist in MongoDB Atlas

 ### Running the Application